Joyous celebrations across Syria after al-Assad’s fall

 Nour Abdulmawla, 32, from Homs, a fighter

-There is no feeling like this, I have never experienced it in my life, praise be to God.
+There is no feeling like this.
+I have never experienced it in my life, praise be to God.
 I just hope that this feeling that we have, that God will honour our brothers and sisters in Palestine with this same feeling.
 May God grant them victory.

 I mean, the thing that affects you the most is seeing the security branches that people were afraid to pass by, and now the young men are entering them and stepping on the picture of Hafez al-Assad.
-I hope that there is justice, there is freedom for the people, and the era of tyranny ends.
+I hope that there is justice, there is freedom for the people and the era of tyranny ends.

 You can see what it's like all around you.
 I mean, the people of Homs, the people who were so much affected by the regime, and now their joy is indescribable.

-Majd Shahoud, 38, from Homs Bab al-Sbaa - out celebrating with her nephew Mohamed
+Majd Shahoud, 38, from Bab Sbaa, Homs - out celebrating with her nephew Mohamed

 How was the regime's treatment of people in Homs?
 It was cruel.
 Cruel, cruel, cruel.
 We had no electricity, no water, no internet, everything was an issue.